 A grantee of the National Endowment for the Arts and the Guggenheim Foundation, Bell has held solo exhibitions in major galleries all over the world.
-His work can be found in numerous public collections, including Museum of Modern Art, New York; Whitney Museum of American Art, New York; Los Angeles County Museum of Art, Los Angeles; The Menil Collection, Houston, Texas; Centre Georges Pompidou, Paris; and Tate Gallery, London.
+His work can be found in numerous public collections, including Museum of Modern Art, New York; Whitney Museum of American Art, New York; Los Angeles County Museum of Art, Los Angeles; The Menil Collection, Houston, Texas; Centre Georges Pompidou, Paris, France; and Tate Gallery, London, United Kingdom.